rdrr1990/bigKRLS/README.md

 3. Improved memory management.
 Most data objects in R perform poorly in memory-intensive applications.
 We use a series of packages in the [bigmemory](https://cran.r-project.org/web/packages/bigmemory/index.html) environment to ease this constraint, allowing our implementation to handle larger datasets more smoothly.

+4. Interactive data visualization.
+We've designed an R \href{shiny.rstudio.com}{\color{blue}{Shiny}} app that allows users bigKRLS users to easily share results with collaborators or more general audiences.
+This feature is not yet released via GitHub but the code is temporarily available [here](https://sites.google.com/site/petemohanty/software/bigKRLS_shiny_function.R?attredirects=0&d=1).

 # Installation
 bigKRLS is under active development, and currently requires R version 3.3.0 or later.
 To install, use the standard devtools syntax: